 Group to review endangered status of whales that ply Canadian and U.S. waters

-A transient killer whale breaches off the coast of British Columbia in July 2005.
+In this file photo from July 2005, a transient killer whale breaches off the coast of British Columbia.
 (Department of Fisheries and Oceans, Graeme Ellis)

 The Canadian Press